Tydax/the-giant-plant-eater/content/posts/vegan-scottish-breakfast.md

 _Scrambled Tofu_

 _In a breakfast you would traditionally get a fried egg and maybe a poached egg.
 For your big plate, a side serving of scrambled tofu is great.
-I have a recipe in my blog._
+Check out the recipe for scrambled tofu in my blog._

 _Sauce_